telerik/kendo-ui-core/docs/controls/charts/sparkline/overview.md

 *   Pie
 *   Bullet

-Please visit the [Kendo UI Roadmap](http://www.telerik.com/support/whats-new/kendo-ui-web/roadmap) for additional information about new Sparkline types and features.
+For additional information on new Kendo UI Chart types and features, refer to the [Kendo UI Roadmap](http://www.telerik.com/support/whats-new/kendo-ui-web/roadmap).

-### Creating a Sparkline
+## Getting Started

+### Create the Sparklines

-To create a sparkline, add an empty span in the HTML and give it an ID.
+To create the Sparklines, add an empty `span` in the HTML, provide it with an ID, and, optionally, set the width and height of the desired chart inline or via CSS, as demonstrated in the example below.

-#### Example

-    <span id="sparkline"></span>

-Optionally, set the line-height of the desired sparkline inline or with CSS.

-Notes:
-* The width of line, area and column sparklines is determined by the number of data points.
-* Bar and Bullet graphs have a default width that can be overriden with CSS.
-* The Pie width equals the line-height to make a square.

-#### Example
+###### Example

     <span id="sparkline" style="line-height: 60px"></span>

+> **Important**
+> * The width of the line, area, and column Sparklines is determined by the number of data points.
+> * Bar and Bullet graphs have a default width that can be overridden via CSS.
+> * The Pie width equals the line-height to make a square.

+### Initialize the Sparklines

-The sparkline is rendered by selecting the span with a jQuery selector and calling the kendoSparkline() function.
+The Kendo UI Sparklines widget is rendered by selecting the `span` with a jQuery selector and calling the `kendoSparkline()` function, as demonstrated below.

-#### Example
+###### Example

     $("#sparkline").kendoSparkline([1, 2, 3, 2, 1]);

-### Data Binding
+## Data Binding

 The Sparklines can visualize series bound to both local and remote data.

-#### Binding to local data
+### Bind to Local Data

-Binding to local data can be done by:
+Binding to local data can be done through:

-* Passing an array with values to the widget constructor
+* Passing an array with values to the widget constructor.
-* Setting the root-level *data* field to an array with values
+* Setting the root-level `data` field to an array with values.
-* Configuring a series and setting its *data* option
+* Configuring a series and setting its `data` option.

-#### Example
+###### Example

     // The following configurations are identical